Diary of the Dead: Plot

 Passing a city, they are stopped by an armed group of survivors, the leader being a member of the National Guard.
 They are taken to their compound where Jason uploads his footage and Tony kills a zombified guard with acid.
 Whilst there, Debra receives a message from her younger brother, who informs her that he and their parents were camping in West Virginia at the time of the initial attacks and are now on their way home.
 The students then leave for Debra's house.
 Their only reliable source of information is now the Internet, aided by bloggers.

 When they arrive at Debra's house, they find her reanimated mother and brother feeding on her father and Maxwell kills them with a bow and arrow.
 They escape from the house and are stopped by different National Guardsmen, who rob them, leaving them only their weapons and their two cameras.
 They arrive at Ridley's mansion, where Ridley explains that his parents, the staff, and Francine were killed and he buried them out back.
 Ridley shows Debra and Tony that he "buried" his parents, the staff and Francine by dumping their bodies into his family's swimming pool.

 Ridley then abandons Debra and Tony and is revealed to have been bitten by a zombie himself, explaining his odd behavior.
 Ridley soon dies and reanimates, then kills and infects Eliot and attacks Tracy and Jason.
-Jason is able to distract Ridley long enough for Tracy to escape at last minute.
+Jason is able to distract Ridley long enough for Tracy to escape at the last minute.
 Mad at Jason for not leaving the camera to help her, Tracy leaves the group in the group's RV.
 The remaining survivors hide in an enclosed shelter within the house, with the exception of Jason, who left the group to continue filming and is subsequently attacked and infected by Ridley.
 Maxwell kills Ridley with an antique sword and Debra euthanizes Jason, while continuing to film.
 Later, a large number of zombies begin to attack the mansion, including a reanimated Eliot.
 This forces Debra, Tony and Professor Maxwell to take shelter in the mansion's panic room.